Should you trust Google’s AI for the best results in online advertising? Let’s put Google’s Smart Shopping campaigns to the test.

 - Smart Shopping can pull product creative from existing product feeds in the Merchant Center linked to your Google Ads account.

-- Smart Shopping utilises machine learning to serve suitable combinations of both text and visual ads to prospects across search, display, YouTube, etc.
+- Smart Shopping utility machine learning to serve suitable combinations of both text and visual ads to prospects across search, display, YouTube, etc.

-Google Smart Shopping campaigns are automated for the optimisation of your business goals.
-Optimising ad delivery automatically across several ad networks of Google, they can enhance an advertiser’s potential to meet defined goals including conversions, ROAS, etc.
+Google Smart Shopping campaigns are automated for the optimization of your business goals.
+Optimizing ad delivery automatically across several ad networks of Google, they can enhance an advertiser’s potential to meet defined goals including conversions, ROAS, etc.

 Bids or placements are adjusted automatically depending on the likelihood of ad clicks resulting in the defined goals of the advertiser.
-This is similar to conversion optimisation in Facebook.
+This is similar to conversion optimization on Facebook.

 Smart Shopping ads can run on multiple networks as well as on the search network.
-Ad placements can be shown on display, shopping, YouTube and Gmail, but there is a restriction, in that you can’t exclude any specific network or break out network placements.
+Ad placements can be shown on the display, shopping, YouTube, and Gmail, but there is a restriction, in that you can’t exclude any specific network or break out network placements.